2026 Tax RatesOBBBAFree

 Eligible for Child Tax Credit ($2,000 per child)

-Pre-tax contributions reduce taxable income now
+Pre-tax contributions that reduce taxable income

 $